The gender wage gap persists in Ontario, no matter how it is measured.

-- The hourly wage gap has narrowed eight percentage points since 1998 to 11 percent in 2021 when looking at average hourly wages,
+The hourly wage gap has narrowed six percentage points since 1998 to 13 percent in 2022 when looking at average hourly wages.

-- The gender wage gap is larger for racialized women, women who are newcomers, women with disabilities, Indigenous women, and trans women.1
+The gender wage gap is larger for racialized women, women who are newcomers, women with disabilities, Indigenous women, and trans women.

 The gender wage gap is the difference between wages earned by men and wages earned by women.
 The gap can be measured using different metrics, including average hourly wages, median hourly wages, average annual earnings, and median annual earnings.

-median annual earnings, the gender wage gap in Ontario was
+Using median annual earnings, the gender wage gap in Ontario was 27% in 2020.

 Both the average and median hourly wages and average and median annual earnings measures include both waged and salaried workers.
 The main differences between the two measures are as follows:

-- The annual earnings measure includes performance-based pay (e.g., commissions and bonuses), while the hourly wages measure does not.
+The annual earnings measure includes all employment income including performance-based pay (e.g., commissions and bonuses), while the hourly wages measure does not.

-- When looking at total average annual employment income of Aboriginal and non-Aboriginal populations in Ontario, Aboriginal women earn on average $18,188 CAD less per year than non-Aboriginal men.
-This translates to a 24% gap.
+When looking at total average annual employment income of Indigenous and non-Indigenous populations in Ontario, Indigenous women+ earn on average $24,850 CAD less per year than non-Indigenous men+.
+This translates to a 39% gap.
 Hourly wage gap data is not available.

 Past studies on the gender wage gap have often used average annual earnings as a measure of compensation.
 However, average hourly wages more accurately captures the price of labour.

 The average hourly wages measure is less affected by the gender differences in work hours, so offers a closer comparison between men’s and women’s pay.
 The average annual earnings measure better reflects the full scope of the financial implications of female earners and their economic well-being, since it includes performance-based earnings.
 Therefore, researchers now tend to use both measures.